JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 his cousin to like to confess this to himself, until the truth had been forced on him, when she drove off to her aunt’s.
-His eyes once opened in that cruel way which you know of, Mr. Franklin had taken his resolution–the one resolution which a man of any spirit COULD take–to leave the house.
+His eyes once opened in that cruel way which you know of, Mr. Franklin had taken his resolution–the one resolution which a man of any spirit _Could_ take–to leave the house.

 What he had to say to the Sergeant was spoken in my presence.
 He